 So many terms surrounding autism are confusing to start with.
 Then different groups try to make the terminology theirs and another definition joins the fray.
-Because most of the definitions you find are written by people who study autism they are often quite different from a definition of the same thing from the perspective of an autistic person living it.
+Because most of the definitions you find are written by people who study autism they are often quite different from a definition of the same thing as seen from the perspective of an autistic person living it.
 Sort of the difference between knowing the chicken crosses the street and knowing why the chicken crosses the street.
 To bring the perspective of an adult with Asperger's I created this set of definitions to start with.
 I have updated this post with more clear definitions and utilize the Neuro Cloud™ terminology of Neurodistinct to indicate individuals or groups that are clearly distinct from Neurotypicals.

 Abbreviation for Autism Spectrum Disorder.
 In the USA and much of the world mental health conditions are defined and diagnosed with the DSM (Diagnostic and Statistical Manual of Mental Disorders).
 In the newest version ASD was added and all the conditions under the heading were place in this category regardless whether there were pre-existing more specific definitions of the now outdated, but more accurate conditions.